 - Extraction sites during healing

-- Dentures when not cleaned properly 6-Alcohol and tobacco
+- Dentures when not cleaned properly

 If you or someone you know is concerned about bad breath, the first step is a dental check up.
 Your dentist will be able to confirm or rule out teeth or mouth as the source of bad breath.
 There are non-dental reasons that cause bad breath: sore throat, tonsillitis, sinus problems, and infection of nasal passages.
 Alcoholism, drug use and tobacco use contribute to bad breath.

 For teeth-related issues, your dentist can help you combat bad breath causes.
 If you use mouthwash for bad breath, keep in mind that most mouthwashes contain alcohol and that is actually not good for your breath in the long run.